 In late 2013 the eight airtankers were purchased by a company that primarily deals in supplying and overhauling spare parts for aircraft.
 United Aeronautical Corporation (UAC), headquartered in North Hollywood, California, bought the aircraft from Comerica Bank which acquired Aero Union’s assets following the company financial problems.
 UAC then partnered with Blue Aerospace to market the P-3s.

-Steve Benz, the Blue Aerospace Vice President for Business Development, told us that the seven P-3s that are still at McClellan Air Force Base near Sacramento, California are still “flyable”.
+Steve Benz, the Blue Aerospace Vice President for Business Development, told us in January, 2014, that the P-3s at McClellan were still “flyable”.
 He said on a regular basis the aircraft are taxied and the engines are run up.
 However, there is likely some work that would have to be done to regain approval as U.S. Forest Service air tankers.

 In addition to the aircraft, Mr. Benz said UAC and Blue Aerospace now have the Aero Union intellectual property for both generations of the Mobile Airborne FireFighting Systems (MAFFS) which can be slipped into a C-130, and the second generation Retardant Air Delivery System, RADS2, a gravity assisted, constant-flow retardant tank system which has been successfully used in P-3s and other air tankers.

 To handle the MAFFS and RADS2 business, the two companies formed a new organization, named Maffs Corp.
 They intend to provide parts and service for existing MAFFS units, and if there is a demand, to manufacture new MAFFS2 systems.